web-padawan/awesome-web-components/README.md

 - [Who to follow](#who-to-follow)
 - [License](#license)

-> Web Components the Right Way was made with love by [Mateus Ortiz](https://twitter.com/mteusortiz)
+> Web Components the Right Way was made with love by [Mateus Ortiz](https://twitter.com/mteusortiz) and maintained by [Serhii Kulykov](https://twitter.com/serhiikulykov)

 ## Specifications